-COSTI’s Housing Drop-In program is designed to meet the specific needs of women and children who are under-housed, at the risk of becoming homeless, facing cultural, linguistic, and socio-economic barriers to suitable housing, and have limited resources for transportation and childcare.
+COSTI’s Housing Drop-In program is designed to meet the specific needs of individuals and families who are under-housed, homeless or at the risk of becoming homeless, facing cultural, linguistic, and socio-economic barriers to suitable housing.

 - Referrals and advocacy towards securing sustainable housing